 - a.
 Final Pretrial Conference.
 Pursuant to Fed.
 R. Civ.
-P. 16(e), a final pretrial conference will be held not later than seven (7) days before the scheduled trial date, unless deemed unnecessary by the court and counsel. - Individuals Attending.
+P. 16(e), a final pretrial conference will be held not later than seven (7) days before the scheduled trial date, unless deemed unnecessary by the Court and counsel. - 1.
+Individuals Attending.
 Unless excused by the judge, each unrepresented party must be present at the final pretrial conference and a party with counsel must be represented by at least one attorney who will conduct the trial.
-Counsel must have full authority from their clients with respect to settlement and will be prepared to advise the judge as to the prospects of settlement.
+Counsel must have full authority from their clients with respect to settlement and will be prepared to advise the judge as to the prospects of settlement. - b.

-- b.
 Final Pretrial Order.
-The following issues will be discussed at the final pretrial conference and will be included in the final pretrial order, which order will be prepared jointly by the parties for the signature of the judge:

-- 1. The firm trial date;

-- 2. Stipulated and uncontroverted facts;

-- 3. List of issues to be tried;

-- 4. Disclosure of all witnesses;

-- 5. Listing and exchange of copies of all exhibits;

-- 6. Pretrial rulings, where possible, on objections to evidence;

-- 7. Disposition of all outstanding motions;

-- 8. Elimination of unnecessary or redundant proof, including limitations on expert witnesses;

-- 9. Itemized statements of all damages by all parties;
+The following issues will be discussed at the final pretrial conference and will be included in the final pretrial order, which order will be prepared jointly by the parties for the signature of the judge: - 1.
+The firm trial date; - 2.
+Stipulated and uncontroverted facts; - 3.
+List of issues to be tried; - 4.
+Disclosure of all witnesses; - 5.
+Listing and exchange of copies of all exhibits; - 6.
+Pretrial rulings, where possible, on objections to evidence; - 7.
+Disposition of all outstanding motions; - 8.
+Elimination of unnecessary or redundant proof, including limitations on expert witnesses; - 9.
+Itemized statements of all damages by all parties;

 - 10. Bifurcation of the trial;

 - 11. Limits on the length of trial;

 - 12. Jury selection issues; and

-- 13. Any issue that in the judge's opinion may facilitate and expedite the trial, for example the feasibility of presenting testimony by a summary written statement.: and,
+- 13. Any issue that in the judge's opinion may facilitate and expedite the trial, for example the feasibility of presenting testimony by a summary written statement.

-- 14. The date when proposed jury instructions will be submitted to the court and opposing counsel, which, unless otherwise ordered, will be the first day of the trial.

-LR 16.7 - Final Pretrial Conference and Order.
+LR 16.7 - Final Pretrial Conference and Order

 An established trial date will not be vacated unless there exists a compelling reason necessitating a continuance.
-When the court is unable to convene trial as scheduled the court will, as soon as practicable, take the following action:
+When the presiding judge is unable to convene trial as scheduled, the Court will, as soon as practicable, take the following action:

-- Determine if another judge would be available to preside over the trial on the date scheduled; or - b.
-Convene a status conference for the purpose of advising counsel and the parties of the necessity to consider vacating the trial date; or - Establish a new trial date which will not unnecessarily inconvenience either counsel or the parties.
+- a.
+Determine if another judge would be available to preside over the trial on the date scheduled; or - b.
+Convene a status conference for the purpose of advising counsel and the parties of the necessity to consider vacating the trial date; or - c.
+Establish a new trial date, which will not unnecessarily inconvenience either counsel or the parties.

-LR 16.8 - Presence During Trial Days.
+LR 16.8 - Presence During Trial Days